Intensive Treatment Family Care

-The Intensive Treatment Family Care (ITFC) program provides treatment for a school-aged child who has experienced multiple placements in various settings, but can be successfully served in a family setting.
-This child has experienced trauma and may have behavioral, medical, developmental and/or intellectual challenges.
+The Intensive Treatment Family Care (ITFC) program provides treatment for children aged 6-18 who have experienced multiple placements in various settings, but can be successfully served in a family setting.
+These children have experienced trauma and may have behavioral, medical, developmental and/or intellectual challenges.
 A child served by the ITFC program needs to be placed with a family, but will require more specialized therapeutic services to enhance his or her well-being.

 ITFC families will learn how a child’s experiences impact his or her feelings, relationships and needs.
 These families will develop skills to: